Want to learn how to make a gluten free sourdough starter—without the hassle and with the best chance of success? You’re in the right place!

 Can you really make a gluten free sourdough starter?

-Yes, it is very much possible to make a gluten free sourdough starter to harvest natural yeasts to rise bread!
-The only difference between a gluten free sourdough starter and a traditional starter made with wheat is the use of gluten-free flour.
-You can even use several different types of gluten-free flour, or a combination of several, to make a starter.
+Absolutely!
+The main difference between a gluten-free starter and a traditional wheat-based starter is simply the use of gluten-free flour.
+You can even experiment with various types of gluten-free flours, or combine several, to create your starter.

-A gluten free sourdough starter doesn't rise quite as much as a traditional one, but nevertheless you can make delicious gluten-free products with it.
+A gluten-free sourdough starter may not rise as much as a traditional one, but it can still produce delicious gluten-free baked goods.

 Don't want to make a starter from scratch?
-This Sourdough Starter Culture packet gives you a head start with a dehydrated gluten-free sourdough starter culture and directions to follow to maintain it for years to come.
-I love this website because there's also cheesemaking, yogurt, kombucha, and fermented vegetable kits.
-The GF starter is also available for purchase on Amazon here.
+This Dehydrated Starter Culture comes with easy-to-follow instructions for maintaining it for years.
+I also love this website because they offer kits for cheesemaking, yogurt, kombucha, and fermented vegetables.
+You can also find the gluten-free starter is available for purchase on Amazon here.

 Which gluten-free flours should I use?

-The three types of gluten-free flours I currently recommend are super fine brown rice flour, sorghum flour, and millet flour.
-I find that a 100% brown rice flour starter is the easiest to maintain for beginners.
-Sorghum is also beginner-friendly, but it does tend to absorb water a little differently and require a slightly different ratio.
-If one of your goals for getting into gluten free sourdough is to consume more whole grains, you can transition into using a combination of flours.
-Two months into my starter's lifetime, I switched over to using half brown rice flour and half sorghum.
+I currently recommend three types of gluten-free flours for starters: super fine brown rice flour, sorghum flour, and millet flour.
+A 100% brown rice flour starter is the easiest to maintain for beginners.
+Sorghum is also beginner-friendly but absorbs water a bit differently and may require slight adjustments to the ratio.
+If your goal is to incorporate more whole grains into your diet, you can gradually transition to using a combination of flours.
+For example, two months into maintaining my starter, I switched to using half brown rice flour and half sorghum.

-Buckwheat flour can also be used to make a gluten free sourdough starter, but I don't have personal experience with doing so.
-I have read accounts that the top layer of buckwheat starters can turn pink, so it may not be as beginner-friendly, as this can be confused with mold.
-Buckwheat starters also may not appear as active and take longer to produce bubbles.
+Buckwheat flour can be used to create a gluten-free sourdough starter, although I haven't personally worked with it.
+Some people have reported that the top layer of buckwheat starters can turn pink, which may be mistaken for mold, making it less beginner-friendly.
+Additionally, buckwheat starters may not appear as active initially and can take longer to develop bubbles.

-You can later use GF all purpose flour mixes when baking bread, just not for the starter itself.
+You can still use gluten-free all-purpose flour mixes for making the bread itself, just not for the starter.

 Common sourdough terminology to know:

-- Banneton basket - Also known as a proofing basket, these are used to shape bread as it rises.
-Especially helpful for wetter loaves that would lose their shape otherwise.
-A banneton also gives the loaf the pretty ridge design you sometimes see, giving it an artisanal look.
-These proofing baskets come in several different shapes and sizes, but I recommend sticking to smaller sizes for gluten-free bread, such as a 7-inch boule (circular) banneton basket.
-You can also get an 8-inch oval banneton basket to make longer loaves (a batard).
+- Banneton basket - Also called a proofing basket, this tool is used to shape bread as it rises, especially for wetter doughs that might otherwise lose their shape.
+A banneton gives the loaf a beautiful ridge design, adding an artisanal touch.
+They come in various shapes and sizes, but for gluten-free bread, smaller sizes like a 7-inch round (boule) or an 8-inch oval (batard) are recommended.

-- Batard - A French term for a short, oblong (or oval) loaf of bread.
+- Batard - A French term for a short, oval-shaped loaf of bread.

-- Bread lame - A lame is a thin razor blade used to cut and score bread before baking.
-This serves two purposes: slits in the bread are necessary to allow steam to escape otherwise it will burst through somewhere of its choosing and not yours, and you can get creative and make artisanal patterns on the tops of your boules.
+- Bread lame - A thin razor blade used to score bread before baking.
+Scoring serves two purposes: it allows steam to escape during baking, preventing the bread from bursting, and it lets you create decorative patterns on the top of the loaf.

-- Bulk ferment (fermentation) - This is the first rise of the dough after it's all mixed up and before shaping into boules or loaves.
-"Bulk ferment" refers to the dough rising in a single mass, not divided into loaves.
+- Bulk ferment (fermentation) - The first rise of dough after mixing, before shaping it into loaves or boules.
+"Bulk ferment" refers to the dough rising as a single mass, rather than divided into individual loaves.

-- Proofing - This is the dough's second/final rise after shaping into boules or loaves and before baking.
+- Proofing - This is the second and final rise of the dough after shaping it into boules or batards, just before baking.

-- Retard/retarding - A technique that slows down the fermentation of the sourdough boule, which helps prevent over-proofing.
-Typically, this process involves proofing the dough in the refrigerator overnight (also known as cold fermentation).
+- Retard/retarding - A technique used to slow down the fermentation of the sourdough boule, which helps prevent over-proofing.
+This is typically done by refrigerating the dough overnight, also known as cold fermentation.

-- A Danish whisk - A popular type of whisk for mixing up sourdough starter.
-It has several coils that are designed to cut through dough without over-mixing.
-It can also get inside the corners of a jar really well.
+- Danish whisk - A type of whisk commonly used for mixing sourdough starter.
+It features several coils designed to cut through dough without over-mixing, making it especially effective for reaching the corners of jars.

 What ingredients will I need to make a gluten free sourdough starter?